 But instead of paying ransoms, the Order just sent knives and belts to the captors – thus symbolizing how fighting was their ransom, and on being captured the knights would rather die than be paid for.
 However, as time went on, the practicality of military requirement triumphed over zealotry, and thus by the late 13th century, some high-ranking Knights Templar were indeed ransomed successfully.

-According to some hypotheses, King Philip IV was possibly in debt to the Templars (we already discussed the financial power of the Templar Order in continental Europe) due to his wars with the English.
-Consequently, the French king may have decided to outlaw the Templars in a bid to remove his debts – and thus he ordered the arrest of many Templars, including their Grand Master Jacques de Molay, on 13 October 1307 AD (which fell on a Friday, thereby possibly rise to the superstition of Friday the 13th).
-The king also managed to either convince or pressurize Pope Clement to issue a Papal Bull that called for the arrest of all Templars residing in other parts of Europe beyond France.
+Thus he ordered the arrest of many order members, including their Templar Grand Master Jacques de Molay, on 13 October 1307 AD (which fell on a Friday, thereby possibly giving rise to the superstition of Friday the 13th).
+The king also managed to either convince or pressurize Pope Clement V to issue a Papal Bull that called for the arrest of all Templars residing in other parts of Europe beyond France.

 Official Proof of Innocence?

-And while the Templar Order was officially dissolved by the Catholic Church, in the course of just five years, bolstered by the shelter and aid provided in Portugal and parts of Spain, the Knights Templar simply adopted a new name and constitution – Military Order of Christ (Ordem Militar de Cristo – secularized in 1769) and also a parallel Supreme Order of Christ of the Holy See.
+This reorganization pertained to the Military Order of Christ (Ordem Militar de Cristo – secularized in 1769) and also a parallel Supreme Order of Christ of the Holy See.
 Both of these organizations are functional, albeit in a limited capacity, even in our modern era.

 Interestingly enough, in the year 2001, historians found evidence of the record of the final trial of the Templars from the Vatican Secret Archives.
 Known as the Chinon Parchments, these documents and letters outline how the Pope not only absolved the Templars of their alleged heresies but also had the ones who confessed their heresy (under torture) “restored to the Sacraments and to the unity of the Church”, in 1308 AD.